 Prenatal Low Iron

-A total of 250 drugs (1068 brand and generic names) are known to interact with Prenatal Low Iron.
+A total of 149 drugs are known to interact with Prenatal Low Iron.

-- Prenatal Low Iron is a member of the following drug classes: iron products, vitamin and mineral combinations.
+- Prenatal low iron is in the following drug classes: iron products, vitamin and mineral combinations.

 Drug and food interactions